Gas information sheet 36: Carbon monoxide alarms for domestic use

 - wind, including high gusts of wind

-- heavy air in the flue (i.e. cold/humid air)
+- heavy air in the flue (such as cold or humid air)

-- negative pressure differential within the room, resulting from the use of exhaust fans
+- negative pressure differentials within a room, resulting from the use of exhaust fans

-- simultaneous operation of several gas appliances competing for limited internal air
+- simultaneous operation of several gas appliances without also increasing the ventilation

 Placement of CO alarms in homes

-Alarms should also be installed in or near bedrooms or other rooms remote from gas heating appliances, which are normally occupied, and should be located relatively close to the breathing area of the occupants.
+Alarms should also be installed in or near bedrooms or other rooms that are normally occupied and remote from gas heating appliances, and should be located relatively close to where the occupant breathes (for example, close to the bedhead).

 Do not place CO alarms in the following areas:

-- in close proximity to a gas cooking appliance as this may result in nuisance activation of the alarm
+- close to a gas cooking appliance, which may result in nuisance activation of the alarm

-- where the air temperature is outside the range for which the alarm is designed as specified in the manufacturer’s instructions
+- where the air temperature is outside the range the alarm is designed for (as specified in the manufacturer’s instructions)

 - where dirt or dust could collect and block the sensor